Czech Land Forces

-The Czech Land Forces (Pozemní síly) (Note: Pozemní síly Armády České republiky in full, literally the "Land Forces of the Army of the Czech Republic") are the land warfare forces of the Czech Republic.
-The Land Forces consisting of various types of arms and services complemented by air and special operations forces constitute the core of the Army of the Czech Republic.
+The Czech Land Forces (Pozemní síly) (Note: Pozemní síly Armády České republiky in full, literally the "Land Forces of the Czech Armed Forces") are the land warfare forces of the Czech Republic.
+The Land Forces consisting of various types of arms and services complemented by air and special operations forces constitute the core of the Czech Armed Forces.
 Land Forces Command is located in Olomouc.

 Peacetime structure comprises two mechanized brigades, an airborne regiment and specialized regiments of artillery, logistics, engineers, CBRN defence, reconnaissance and electronic warfare.
 Mechanized brigades are equipped with various types of combat vehicles to ensure the execution of different combat operations.

 Tasks

-The Czech Land Forces are the biggest and decisive part of the Army of the Czech Republic.
-In coordination with other services they are organized to defend the national territory.
-Under a crisis situation and in the event of hostilities they form the core of operation task force of the allied joint force and eventually they are complemented by mobilized units.
+In coordination with other services the Czech Land Forces are organized to defend the national territory.
+In case of crisis or in the event of hostilities they form the core of operation task force and eventually they are complemented by mobilized units.
 The Land Forces are also designed for fulfilment of commitment in compliance with the Article 5 of the North Atlantic Treaty and tasks on behalf of the state administration authorities.